 Modifications - In general, modifications are relevant only in regard to equity awards because the final measure of compensation cost for liability awards does not occur until the awards are vested or exercised, regardless of whether the awards are modified or not.
 ASU 2017-09 defines a modification as a change to an award's terms or conditions, other than a change that does not affect an award's fair value (or calculated value or intrinsic value if applicable), service, performance, or market vesting conditions, and equity/liability classification.
 Examples of changes not considered to be modifications include changes that are administrative in nature (such as a change in company name, address, or plan name), or changes to an award's net settlement provisions related to tax withholdings that do not affect the classification of the award.
-Examples of changes considered to be modifications include changes to an award's net settlement provisions.
+Examples of changes considered to be modifications include changes to at affect.
+Examples of changes to the number of shares, exercise price, transferability, or vesting/settlement provisions.
 Also included as modifications are certain "inducements" to encourage option exercises, and exchanges of awards in connection with a business combination (refer to Business Combinations below) or changes to award terms in connection with a nonreciprocal equity restructuring (such as a stock dividend, stock split, spinoff, rights offering, or large nonrecurring cash dividend).